-Many scientific experiments later, turmeric’s healing properties emerged apparently proving turmeric’s health-giving properties: anti-inflammatory, antiseptic, antimicrobial, anti-tumor and anti-cancer.
+Many scientific experiments later, turmeric’s healing properties emerged apparently proving turmeric’s health-giving properties: anti-inflammatory, antiseptic, and antimicrobial.
 Studies established that daily partaking of turmeric aids respiration, digestion, blood circulation, heart regulation, skin problems and even brain functions.
 Even a teaspoon of turmeric a day can do magic to one’s health.

 The indigenous Khasi tribes-people of Meghalaya are among those that made use of turmeric as medicine, which continues to this day.
 In our younger days, our grandmothers would routinely treat our sore throats, coughs, and colds with a teaspoon of a semi-liquid mixture made with turmeric, ground pepper (usually a mix of long pepper and black pepper), ginger extract, mustard oil, honey, and boiling water.
 A teaspoon of this mixture three-four times would guarantee we’d be off and hopping about by the next day itself.
 Adding honey, which itself has medicinal value, makes the mixture absolutely lovable to even children.